glenvishal/Challenge-1/README.md

 | file.path.output| This property specifies the output file path and the file name.
 Path should be absolute path. | Example of linux path: `/home/user/temp/Output.csv`.
 Example of windows path: `C:\\Users\\temp\\Output.csv` |

 ## Structure of log.properties file
 log.properties file contains lot of configurations.
-The most important configuration to edit are as below
+The most important of these to edit are as below

 | Properties     |               |
 | -------------  |-------------  |